ernest75/MyBeer/README.md

 Dagger2 for DI

-Retrofit for REST, I find so convinent his call adapters methods to convert json responses and the way he can integrate with RxJAva, makes life easier
+Retrofit for REST, I find so convinent his call adapters methods to convert json responses and the way it can integrate with RxJAva, makes life easier

-RxJava2 for reactive
+RxJava2 for reactive,

 Glide for image loading